 It also underscores the need to steer resources towards prevention and to strengthen the knowledge base regarding the scale and consequences of violence against children at the national level.
 Estimating the economic burden of violence against children is important for several reasons, including increasing awareness of the current severity of violence against children, assisting policy makers and developing preventative services, placing the problem in the context of other public health concerns, and providing data for economic evaluations of interventions to reduce or prevent violence against children.
 Save the Children South Africa aims to advocate for an effective child protection system that prevents and responds to violence against children.

 To make this happen, the government needs data and evidence to understand the consequences of violence against children both to the individual victims and their families and to the society as a whole.
 In this way, violence against children can be understood as the public policy issue that it is, having implications for social and economic costs if not addressed.

-Because of the study, they are launching a five-year campaign of programming to focus on violence prevention.
-The academic team will continue working with Save the Children South Africa to try and maximise (as well as track) this impact.
-For more information on this case study or to find out more about starting a conversation with researchers from the University of Edinburgh contact us.
+Because of the study, Save the Children South Africa launched a five-year campaign of programming to focus on violence prevention.
+The academic team will continue working with Save the Children South Africa to try to maximise (as well as track) this impact.

 We make it easy to access to the University of Edinburgh’s multi-disciplinary expertise by matching your needs to the latest research, new technologies and world-class facilities.